-The project originally proposed in the early 2010s involves construction of a 30 mile long, 1,500' wide channel around the F-M metropolitan area.
+The project originally proposed in the early 2010s involves construction of a 30 mile long, 1,500' wide, 20' deep channel around the F-M metropolitan area.
 The dike will begin at the Red River approximately 4-5 miles south of Fargo's current city limits, diverting flood water into the channel which starts south of Horace and then west around the cities of Fargo, West Fargo, Horace, and Harwood, finally dumping water back into the Red River several miles north of Fargo.
-Reportedly, the channel will be able to handle 20,000 cubic feet per second of water and reduce the water level in the Red River during a 100-year flood event from 42.4' to 35' (at the Water Treatment Plant Gage).
+Reportedly, the channel will be able to handle 20,000 cubic feet per second of water and reduce the water level in the Red River during a 100-year flood event from 42.4' to 37' (at the Water Treatment Plant Gage).
 It is not designed to protect the city from a 500-year flood event.
-A dam several miles long will also be constructed to hold back water in order to control the flow of water into the diversion channel.
+An embankment dam roughly 20 miles long will also be constructed to hold back water in order to control the flow of water into the diversion channel.

 Currently, much of the city of Fargo and its extraterritorial area are located within the 100-year flood plain, making further development challenging.
-This project would protect the entire city of Fargo.
-The cities of West Fargo and Horace are already protected from the Sheyenne River by the Sheyenne River Diversion, which was constructed many years ago.
+It is fair to say that a significant portion of the metro area has an existing flood risk.
+Reportedly, this project will bring a greater level of flood protection to Fargo and the surrounding the metro area.
+The cities of West Fargo and Horace are already largely protected from the Sheyenne River by the Sheyenne River Diversion, which was constructed many years ago.
 They are not protected from the Red River.
 The cities of Mapleton, Harwood, and Argusville are also near the Sheyenne River, but not protected by its diversion.

 Although the city of Fargo will be protected, thousands of acres south of the diversion will be negatively impacted by taking on excess water during flood events.
 This area is termed the diversion's "upstream staging area", inundating acreage in both ND and MN during flood events.
-Original proposals estimate 48,000 acres of land in the staging area, the vast majority of which is tillable farmland.
+Plan B proposals estimate 25,000 to 30,000 acres of land will be in the staging area, the vast majority of which is tillable farmland.